peterwwillis/clenv/README.md

 ### Cryptographically verifying signatures

-To ensure the **cliv** tool and extensions are genuine and not modified by an attacker, you can use GPG or other OpenPGP tools to verify the authenticity of the files.
+To ensure the **clinst** tool and extensions are genuine and not modified by an attacker, you can use GPG or other OpenPGP tools to verify the authenticity of the files.
 These authenticated files can then be used to authenticate your downloaded/installed programs.